Eustace the Monk: Serving France

 However, Eustace switched sides in 1212 (the biography puts it down to Eustace's enemy Renaud de Dammartin allying himself with John and poisoning John's mind against Eustace) and raided Folkestone when English troops seized his Channel Island bases.
 When civil war broke out in England in 1215, he supported the rebel barons and ferried Prince Louis of France across the Channel to help them in 1216.

 In August 1217, whilst ferrying much-needed reinforcements to Louis, Eustace met an English fleet under Hubert de Burgh sailing out of Dover.
 In the ensuing Battle of Dover, Eustace wrought havoc among his former allies, until the English blinded the French with powdered lime.
-English troops boarded his ships and defeated his men in mêlée.
+English troops boarded his ships and defeated his men in hand-to-hand combat.
 Eustace, his flagship and some other ships managed to escape, but his ship was surrounded on 24 August 1217 in the Battle of Sandwich by Philip d'Aubigny's English fleet of Cinque Ports ships.
 Eustace was found hiding in the ship's bilges and offered huge sums for his life, which his captors refused, since he had made himself so hated by the English crews.
 Instead, they allowed him merely the choice between the ship's rail or the side of the trebuchet (carried as deck-cargo to England) as his execution site.
 (Matthew Paris includes the beheading but does not specify which he chose.)
 His brothers survived, and continued to hold his Channel Islands base.